cxdecj04/LLM_Projects/Excel_Questionnaire_to_PDF/README.md

 <br>
 Upload the PDF for the context of the answers.
 <br>
-Upload the questionnaire in the form of an Excel sheet.
+Upload the questionnaire in the form of an Excel sheet.(Ensure all the questions are continuous and below a column called 'Question')
 <br>
 Download the filled questionnaire.
 <br>